 - 7.30.
-As noted in the Waverley Infrastructure Delivery Plan 2016, the EA has established that the South East of England is an area of serious water stress regarding water supply.
+As noted in the Waverley Infrastructure Delivery Plan 201626, the Environment Agency has established that the South East of England is an area of serious water stress regarding water supply.
 Concerns about the ability of the existing water supply to cope have been highlighted in ongoing sustainability appraisals carried out on behalf of Waverley Borough Council and in comments by Thames Water. - 7.31.
 Nearly 30% of Cranleigh's drinking water pipes are constructed of asbestos cement.
-Asbestos cement pipes have a 50- to 70-year design life and some of these in Cranleigh are approaching 70 years old and residents have witnessed a growing number of burst pipes and experienced disruption of water supply in the Area. - 7.32.
-Thames Water has confirmed that the existing water supply infrastructure has insufficient capacity to cope with large developments.
-An example of improvement work is the proposal for a new reinforcement water main from the Alderbrook reservoir to Cranleigh.
-Additionally Thames Water will also be investing on improvements at their Netley Mill treatment works to improve the availability of water to meet future demands.
+Asbestos cement pipes have a 50- to 70-year design life and some of these in Cranleigh are approaching 70 years old and residents have witnessed a growing number of burst pipes and experienced disruption of water supply in the Area.
+Policy CRAN17 addresses these various matters.
+Where necessary, the Borough Council will apply planning conditions to new residential development to ensure that the water efficiency standards are met.
+Developers are encouraged to contact the water/waste water company as early as possible to discuss their development proposals and intended delivery programme to assist with identifying any potential water and wastewater network reinforcement requirements.
+Where there is a capacity constraint the Borough Council will, where appropriate, apply phasing conditions to any approval to ensure that necessary infrastructure upgrades are related to the relevant phase of development.